Focusing On Marketing Campaign Outcomes Over Individual Tactics

 It’s a matter of “yes” or “no”, which is not a gauge of performance.
 In the image above, performance fell sharply in May however the same boxes were likely being checked as months before.
 If the focus was just on these tasks, the negative trend line could have continued.
 Being focused on outcomes though and leveraging the visibility reports allowed for corrections to the downturn and ultimately a more positive outcome!

-Outcome-based marketing focuses on outcomes like sales, visibility, etc. can be gauged.
-Certainly these are “Yes” or “No” answers as well – “Did performance increase?”, “Did visibility increase?”, etc., but they may also be asked based on how much, like “How much did performance increase?”.
+Outcome-based marketing focuses on outcomes like sales, visibility, etc. and they can be gauged.
+Certainly, these are “Yes” or “No” answers as well – “Did performance increase?”, “Did visibility increase?”, etc., but they may also be asked based on how much, like “How much did performance increase?”.

-And, you can optimize based on outcome-based reviews.
+And, you can optimize based on outcome-based marketing reviews.

 Corkboard Concepts Focuses On Outcomes:

 Our team has always sought outcomes as a factor of performance and not tasks being delivered.
-These tasks are a major portion of who we are – creating over 1,000 ads per month, producing hundreds of new pieces of content, feeding to directories, pushing updates to Search Console and more – but our eye is always on the end prize!
+These tasks are a major portion of who we are – creating over 1,000 ads per month, producing hundreds of new pieces of content, feeding to directories, pushing updates to Search Console, and more – but our eye is always on the end prize!
 That is why our outcome-based marketing strategy works!